A Bay Bay: Music video

 The video was shot and filmed in Cedar Grove, showing local landmarks and featuring a crowd of people singing along to the song.
 The music video peaked at number one on BET's 106 & Park.
 Closing out the year, the music video peaked at number 3 on BET's Top 100 Videos of 2007.

 Remixes

 The remix, titled "The Ratchet Remix", features guest vocals by fellow rappers The Game, Lil Boosie, E-40, Baby, Angie Locc and Jadakiss.
 In 2007, a music video was released for "A Bay Bay (The Ratchet Remix)".
 The two versions for two music videos were for the remix only.
 The short version were featuring all of these artists (included their verses), except for E-40.
-However, E-40 did make the cameo appearance, alongside Pitbull and Lil Jon.
+However, E-40 did make the cameo appearance, alongside Webbie, Foxx, the whole Trill family, Pitbull and Lil Jon.
 The extended version features E-40's full appearance, along with his verse that he did on the remix.
 Big Kuntry King made his own remix to the song.
 Sincero, Chingo Bling and Pitbull made their own remix version to the song, titled "'Aye Wey Wey".